ergoplatform/ergodocs/docs/dev/stack/ergotool.md

 Note the "ergoTree" scripts are deserialized and printed as abstract syntax trees.
-This printing format can be regulated by additional options so that the scripts can be printed as human readable ErgoScript.
+This printing format can be regulated by additional options so that the scripts can be printed as human-readable ErgoScript.
 (Not yet implemented, but somewhere on the roadmap.)

-If we exclude `--dry-run` option, the transaction will be sent and included in the blockchain.
+If we exclude the `--dry-run` option, the transaction will be sent and included in the blockchain.

 ```bash